quantumsand/quantumsand/README.md

 Note: The only blocker at present, is reliable Gentoo Linux support.
 The NVIDIA Jetson Orin Nano is a favourite but Gentoo Linux is an unknown.

+## Interfaith collaboration

+* 🤲 Interfaith collaboration is a planned feature for Quantum Sand.
+* 👯 I’m looking to collaborate on Quantum Sand.
+* 🤔 I’m looking for help with building a community around Quantum Sand.

 ## Special thanks

 Vital for Quantum Sand;